This article highlights how much is pension credit a week, pension credit eligibility, how to apply for it and using the pension credit calculator.

 If you are claiming Pension Credit, you could also claim:

-• Help with NHS dental treatment, glasses and transport costs for hospital appointments.
+- Help with NHS costs such as dental treatment, prescriptions, glasses and transport costs for hospital appointments, if you get the Guarantee Credit part of Pension Credit.

-If you have £10,000 or less in savings and investments, this will not affect your Pension Credit.
+If you have £10,000 or less in savings and investments, this will not affect your ability to get the benefit.

-How can I find out how much Pension Credit I can get?
+Pension credit calculator: How much Pension Credit I can get?

-To find out how much you could get, use the Department for Work and Pensions’ Pension Credit calculator.
+To find out how much pension credit you can get, use the Department for Work and Pensions’ Pension Credit calculator.

 How can I apply?

-You can apply for Pension Credit up to 4 months before you reach State Pension age.
+You can apply for this benefit up to 4 months before you reach State Pension age.

 You can make applications via: